Simple German Potato Salad Recipe

 Is German Potato Salad actually German?

-One of the beauties of American culture is its amalgamation of foods that evolve from various cultures and become new favorites rooted in tradition.
+One of the beauties of American culture is its amalgamation of foods from various cultures that become new favorites rooted in tradition.

 Much like Hot Slaw, German settlers brought a variation of savory hot potato salad dressed with bacon and vinegar when they emigrated to Pennsylvania.